lowply/furniture/README.md

-# Furniture - A hugo theme for fixture.jp
+# Furniture - A hugo theme for lowply.github.io

-This theme is made for [fixture.jp](http://fixture.jp/).
+This theme is made for [lowply.github.io](https://lowply.github.io/).

 ### Theme config